PX4/PX4-user_guide/en/middleware/micrortps.md

 Possible use cases include communicating with robotics libraries for computer vision, and other use cases where real time data to/from actuators and sensors is essential for vehicle control.

 :::note
-*Fast RTPS* is not intended as a replacement for MAVLink.
+*Fast DDS* is not intended as a replacement for MAVLink.
-MAVLink remains the most appropriate protocol for communicating with ground stations, gimbals, cameras, and other offboard components (although *Fast RTPS* may open other opportunities for working with some peripherals).
+MAVLink remains the most appropriate protocol for communicating with ground stations, gimbals, cameras, and other offboard components (although *Fast DDS* may open other opportunities for working with some peripherals).
 :::

 :::tip